 Treatment and the Future

-With no health insurance, I was in a difficult position.
-I applied for and waited to get approved for social security disability insurance, but in the meantime I had to wait for treatment.
+I was in a difficult position without any health insurance.
+I applied for social security disability insurance, but in the meantime I had to wait for treatment.
 Always proactive and more comfortable doing something rather than sitting around, I hunted online for resources and support.
-Fortunately I found that help at the National Cancer Institute.
+Fortunately, I found help at the National Cancer Institute.

-I have been able to get treatment and financial support, but my cancer was already advanced enough that not all treatment options were possible.
-I was disappointed to find out that I was not a candidate for surgery to remove most of the tumors because of how far it had already spread.
-Instead I have been undergoing chemotherapy, which is shrinking my existing tumors and slowing the spread of the cancer.
+I have received treatment and financial support, but my cancer was already so advanced that not all treatment options were possible.
+I was disappointed to find I was not a candidate for surgery because of how far the cancer had already spread.
+Instead, I have been receiving chemotherapy, which is shrinking my existing tumors and slowing the spread of the cancer.

-I still have hope for the future, and every day I try to enjoy being alive, in spite of the limitations my illness has put on me.
-I was once active and now I’m limited.
-I can no longer work and I have to have regular treatments including draining of the fluid from around my lungs so that I can breathe more easily.
-Walking is difficult and I use an oxygen tank to get around more easily.
+I still have hope for the future, and every day I try to enjoy being alive despite my new limitations.
+I can no longer work and must have regular treatments including draining of the fluid from around my lungs.
+This makes it easier to breathe.
+Walking is often difficult, and I use an oxygen tank to get around more easily.

-I am young for someone diagnosed with mesothelioma, possibly a reflection of how much asbestos I was exposed to beginning at a young age.
+I am young for someone diagnosed with mesothelioma.
+This is possibly a reflection of my level of asbestos exposure beginning at a such a young age.
 My story is one that I share because I know that it could help someone else.
-I want more people to know about what happened to me so that they can avoid the same fate.
-I may be limited now, but I still love life and I’m happy just to be alive.
+I want more people to know what happened to me so they can avoid the same fate.
+I may be limited now, but I still love life.
 I appreciate the time I still have with family and friends more than ever.